-Daisy-chain terminals M1 and M2 of the terminal block for indoorheat source transmission line (TB3) on the heat source units (OC and OS), of the terminal block for indoor-heat source transmission line (TB02) on the main and sub BC controllers (BC and BS), of the terminal block for indoor-heat source transmission line (TB5) on each indoor unit (IC), and the S terminal of the system control-ler.(Non-polarized two-wire)
+Daisy-chain terminals M1 and M2 of the terminal block for indoorheat source transmission line (TB3) on the heat source units (OC and OS), of the terminal block for indoor-heat source transmission line (TB02) on the main and sub BC controllers (BC and BS), of the terminal block for indoor-heat source transmission line (TB5) on each indoor unit (IC), and the S terminal of the system controller.(Non-polarized two-wire) •Only use shielded cables.

-Only use shielded cables

-The heat source units in the same refrigerant circuit are automatia) to small (if two or more units have the same capacity, in the order of address from large to small (if two or more units have the same capacity, in the order of address from small to large).
+a) The heat source units in the same refrigerant circuit are automatically designated as OC and OS in the order of capacity from large to small (if two or more units have the same capacity, in the order of address from small to large).

-Daisy-chain the ground terminal (r{17}^{-1}) on the heat source units (OC and OS), the S terminal of the terminal block (TB02) on the BC and BS, and the S terminal of the terminal block (TB5) on the indoor unit (IC) with the shield of the shielded cable.
+Daisy-chain the ground terminal (r{17}) on the heat source units (OC and OS), the S terminal of the terminal block (TB02) on the BC and BS, and the S terminal of the terminal block (TB5) on the indoor unit (IC) with the shield of the shielded cable.